Maciek-Hetman/simple-qtile-config/README.md

-They are mostly default, switching between windows is now mod + m instead mod + space, and you can launch nautilus with mod + f (of course you change nautilus to your preffered file manager), mod + return now launches alacritty, mod + p to take area screenshot to ~/Screenshots/screenshot.png.
+They are mostly default, switching between windows is now mod + m instead mod + space, and you can launch nautilus with mod + f (of course you change nautilus to your preffered file manager), mod + return now launches alacritty, mod + p to take screenshot.
 Mod key remains default(mod4/windows key).

 ## Installation ##
 Clone this repository to ~/.config/qtile/ and restart qtile.